 Property management vs. asset management

-Before we get into the pros and cons of hiring a property manager, it’s important to draw a distinction between property management and asset management.
+Before we get into the pros and cons of hiring a property manager, it’s important to distinguish between property management and asset management.

 Property managers simply handle the day-to-day tasks associated with leasing and managing a rental property.
 Asset managers use a more holistic approach to maximize the potential income a property can generate.
 Asset management is less common, particularly for small investors.